 We welcome complete beginners to able skiers.
 In order to cover such a wide range of needs and styles it is essential that you book into each session so that you aren’t disappointed.

-Currently we book the slope for two hours, when you are starting out it can be exhausting, as your ability and stamina increase you can build up to skiing for longer each time .
+Currently we book the slope for three hours at Chatham and two hours at Bowles, when you are starting out it can be exhausting, as your ability and stamina increase you can build up to skiing for longer each time .
 Our qualified BASI adaptive instructors will recognise when it’s the right time to end the session, so that you finish at a good point and want to come back for more!

-The Bowles session price for is currently £10 per skier plus DSUK membership.
+The Bowles & Chatham session price is currently £10 per skier plus DSUK membership.
 Three temporary memberships can be bought for £2.50 each at the club.
 After this you need to buy an annual membership from DSUK Head Office http://www.disabilitysnowsport.org.uk/ Please bring your membership card to each session.

 What to bring